guangzhengli/guangzhengli.github.io/content/blog/en/model-context-protocol.md

 ## Final Thoughts

 This article may be reproduced, but please cite the source.
-It will be published simultaneously on X/Twitter and Xiaohongshu.
+It will be published simultaneously on [X/Twitter](https://x.com/iguangzhengli), [Xiaohongshu](https://www.xiaohongshu.com/user/profile/6076c9a2000000000101e862), and [WeChat Official Account](https://storage.guangzhengli.com/images/wechat-official-account.png).
 Welcome to follow.

 ## References